 Next we have to figure out how much your investments can expect to make between now and retirement, and then we can figure out how much you need to save.

-STEP FOUR: Expected returns
+Step 4: Expected returns

 Once again, we’re doing this with inflation-adjusted numbers. (“Real returns” means inflation adjusted returns.)
 So here are the expected real returns that I’m going to suggest you use: